mabel-dev/opteryx/docs/03 SQL/08 Examples.md

  5  │    5     │ Europa │ 3202.739 │ 1560.8 │  3.013  │    5.29   │  0.67
  .. │    ...   │ ...    │ ...      │ ...    │  ...    │    ...    │  ...
 ~~~

+Note that `$no_table` is used internally to represent no table has been specified.